FireWolf240Playz/the-wild-oasis-website/README.md

 **Features**

-Responsive Design: Optimized for various devices and screen sizes.
+**Responsive Design**: Optimized for various devices and screen sizes.

-Dynamic Content: Fetches and displays data in real-time using Supabase.
+**Dynamic Content:** Fetches and displays data in real-time using Supabase.

-Secure Authentication: User authentication and session management powered by NextAuth.
+**Secure Authentication**: User authentication and session management powered by NextAuth.

-Booking Management: Efficiently manage bookings and reservations.
+**Booking Management**: Efficiently manage bookings and reservations.

-Modern UI: Styled with Tailwind CSS for a sleek and professional look.
+**Modern UI**: Styled with Tailwind CSS for a sleek and professional look.

 Getting Started

-Prerequisites
+**Prerequisites**

 Node.js
 npm or yarn

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).